dashingsoft/pyarmor/docs/questions.rst

 .. important::

-   The issue not reported with template or missing necessary information will be marked as ``invalid`` and be closed directly.
+   The issue may be marked as ``invalid`` and be closed directly in any of:

+   * Not reported with template or missing necessary information
+   * There is the exact solution in the documentation

 Segment fault
 -------------